getsentry/FaultOrdering/README.md

 ### Including the linkmap

-After generating the `Linkmap.txt` file, it needs to be included as a resource in your UI test target.
+Once the `Linkmap.txt` file exists, it needs to be included as a resource in your UI test target.
 Add it in the build phases for your target under Copy Bundle Resources.

 <img src="images/copy.png" width="600" alt="Copy Bundle Resources">